It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

 Down at a park, the wind speed had taken a dive and it was soon clear that try to fly would be an exercise in frustration.
 After a couple of brief hops, I packed up and headed to the beach.

-As an experiment, I had done away with the central reinforcer which maintained some dihedral even with no tension in the bridle.
+As an experiment, I had done away with the central reinforcer that maintained some dihedral, even with no tension in the bridle.
 Bad idea.
 The kite now had a tendency to fold up with any sudden decrease in wind pressure.
-A one-way ticket to the ground!
-Or sand as it was now.
+This was a one-way ticket to the ground—or sand as it was now!

-Oh well, that 50x15mm V-shaped bit of paper will have to go back in.
-With the small weight penalty it entails, unfortunately.
+Oh well, that 50 x 15 mm V-shaped bit of paper will have to go back in.
+And that's with the small weight penalty it entails, unfortunately.

-In bright sunlight and with small waves crashing nearby, the Paper Diamond floated steadily at a remarkable 55 degree line angle.
-The breeze was Light and gusting into the Gentle range.
-8kph gusting to 12kph.
-It seems the new design will launch at around 10kph.
-Perhaps 11kph when that darned reinforcer is installed!
+In bright sunlight and with small waves crashing nearby, the Paper Diamond floated steadily at a remarkable 55-degree line angle.
+The breeze was light and gusting into the gentle range—8 kph gusting to 12 kph.
+It seems the new design will launch at around 10 kph.
+Perhaps that might be 11 kph when that darned reinforcer is installed!

-This design has the sail shape and bridle attachment points shifted by a centimeter or 2.
-All to help resist deformation of the spars which became evident in the old design.
+This design has the sail shape and bridle attachment points shifted by a centimeter or two.
+This will help resist deformation of the spars which became evident in the old design.

-The real test for this kite will be an extended fly in the high end of the Moderate range of wind speeds.
-That is, approaching 30kph.
+The real test for this kite will be an extended fly in the high end of the moderate range of wind speeds.
+That is, when speeds approach 30 kph.

-Despite the ample breeze strength, the little Diamond wasn't behaving itself today.
-First looping one way then the other as I did rough bridle re-adjustments.
-It can be a bit hard to do accurately in the field when the kite is blowing around—even while down on the ground.
+Despite the ample breeze strength, the little diamond wasn't behaving itself today.
+First it looped one way then the other as I did rough bridle adjustments.
+It can be a bit hard to do these accurately in the field, when the kite is blowing around—even while down on the ground.

 One factor that wasn't helping was that the dihedral angle was quite a bit less than it should have been.
 That came to light after I arrived home and checked with a ruler.
 In flight, it's the bridle lines that hold the dihedral angle for these paper kites.
-Not to mention preventing the vertical spar from bending.
+This also prevents the vertical spar from bending.

 The air was very warm and also very active for this time of the morning.
 Super-strong thermal gusts were cascading over the trees and pushing the kite to its limits.

 Later, I had the kite secured with a huge length of thread out.
 Despite reaching great heights, the wind was so extreme that the kite refused to go even 5 minutes in the air unattended.
 And there was another tree / thread hangup!
-Dealt with as before.
-And prickles in my socks and sweat dripping off my forearms.
-And the threat of sun-burn from the blazing orb above.
-A lovely time out flying ;-)
+It was dealt with as before.
+Did I mention prickles in my socks and sweat dripping off my forearms?
+And the threat of sunburn from the blazing orb above.
+T'was a lovely time out flying ;-)

-A close look at the kite revealed 2 weak spots in the horizontal spar.
-One on each side, inboard of the bridle attachment points.
-Possibly due to the tips folding back under extreme air pressure.
+A close look at the kite revealed two weak spots in the horizontal spar.
+There was one on each side, inboard of the bridle attachment points.
+They were possibly due to the tips folding back under extreme air pressure.

-After arriving home I discovered there had been gusts to 41kph up there!
+After arriving home I discovered there had been gusts to 41 kph up there!
 So a little air-frame damage was to be expected.
 Never-the-less, a couple of small tweaks should help make the Paper Diamond more resilient to strong conditions.
-Looks like it's going to prototype #3...
+It looks like it's going to prototype #3.

-Actually, just one kite—the Paper Diamond prototype, plus one plane and one helicopter.
-The latter 2 craft were buzzing around overhead while a sailing regatta took place on the ocean...
+Actually, there was just one kite—the Paper Diamond prototype, plus one plane and one helicopter.
+The latter two craft were buzzing around overhead while a sailing regatta took place on the ocean.

-Down on the beach just south of the Brighton jetty last Saturday, a sea breeze was pumping in at 24kph with one gust recorded at 28kph.
-Close enough to the very top of the advertised wind range for kites in my Paper Series!
-Sure enough, while launching the little pale yellow Diamond, it swept around far to the left and right.
+Down on the beach, just south of the Brighton jetty last Saturday, a sea breeze was pumping in at 24 kph with one gust recorded at 28 kph.
+This was close enough to the very top of the advertised wind range for kites in my Paper Series!
+Sure enough, while launching the little pale-yellow diamond, it swept around far to the left and right.

 With a few meters of thread out, the kite threw a complete loop, just missing the sand.
 But after that, and with some more height, the kite settled down somewhat.

 Not long after settling in to sit on a dune and watch the kite and other activity on the water and in the air, the breeze strength dropped.
-All of a sudden is was more like 16kph gusting to 21kph.
-Even so, the wind was still ample to keep the kite flying around on it's 20 meters (60 ft) or so of thread.
+All of a sudden it was more like 16 kph gusting to 21 kph.
+Even so, the wind was still ample to keep the kite flying around on its 20 meters (60 feet) or so of thread.

-After 20 to 30 minutes, the breeze strength came back on.
-Well into the Moderate range, with gusts peaking at 27 kph.
+After 20 to 30 minutes, the breeze strength came back on, well into the moderate range.
+Gusts were peaking at 27 kph.
 I had the wind meter with me on that dune.
 Was the reading exaggerated due to the increase in wind speed over the dune?
 Probably, but not by a lot since it was a fairly small rise in the sand.